qydchen/datascraper/README.md

 ```python
   all_days.review_vs_ranking()
 ```
-With a correlation coefficient of -0.00057, there appears to be no correlation between # of reviews and search ranking.
+With a correlation coefficient of -0.00057, the # of reviews and search ranking appear to be independent of each other.

 ##### To answer question 4: Is there a correlation between the rating and search ranking?
 ```python
   all_days.rating_vs_ranking()
 ```
-With a correlation coefficient of -0.05871, there also appears to be no correlation between rating and search ranking.
+With a correlation coefficient of -0.05871, there appears to be no correlation between rating and search ranking.

 ##### To view all of the answers that was run and saved:
 ```python